joshmorgan1000/UTKH/README.md

 #### A Unified Explanation for Dark Matter and Dark Energy <a href="#a-unified-explanation-for-dark-matter-and-dark-energy"></a>
 - **Dark Matter:** Resonant energy flows that do not emit detectable radiation may account for the gravitational effects attributed to dark matter.
 - **Dark Energy:** The universe's accelerating expansion could reflect the outward projection of large-scale harmonic energy flows.

+#### A New Understanding of Black Holes <a href="#a-new-understanding-of-black-holes"></a>
+- UTKH does not see black holes as singularities, but rather complex co-orbital systems whose outer layer consists of lower-frequency harmonics.
+  - An outer layer of co-orbitals of lower-frequency harmonics would absorb energy emitted from the core, resulting in the lack of emitted light
+  - The complexity of the interactions between the co-orbiting harmonics of the core along with the dynamic motion states in the outer layer could explain x-ray emissions.

 #### Implications for Redshift <a href="#implications-for-redshift"></a>
 - UTKH offers an alternative explanation for redshift: